libdriver/ads1115/CONTRIBUTING.md

             DESTINATION cmake
            )
     ```
     The following config.cmake.in is a reference template.
-It needs to add find_package check, and the others do not need to be modified.
+It needs to add "find_package" check and the others do not need to be modified.
     ```cmake
     #
     # Copyright (c) 2015 - present XXX All rights reserved